danielz0102/cv-generator/README.md

 ## TODO:

-- Add custom form validation
+Important:
-- Add responsabilites as a list instead of as a paragraph
+- Add job responsabilites as a list instead of as a paragraph
+- Download CV on PDF and DOCX
+- Improve styles
+- Responsive design

+Little bugs:
+- Remove ° separator when the phone is missing
 - Check company city paragraph removing spaces?

-- Let download CV on PDF or DOCX
-- Responsive design
+Interesting to add
-- Add dark mode
+- Dark mode
+- Landing page